Datapyaddict/udacity-project-data-set-up-a-data-lake-with-spark/README.md

 ***
 ### Prerequisite to scripts run

-* Create an AWS user with admin rights and use the credentials in the config file.
+* Create an AWS user with `AdministratorAccess` right and use the credentials in the config file.
 * Fill the config file dl.cfg.
 Information below are suggested.
     > [AWS]